-Do kittens bleed when they lose teeth?
+Do Kittens bleed when they lose Teeth?

 It is normal for your kitten to bleed mildly (from their gums) when it is losing its teeth.
 This will also stop after a while, on its own.
 But if the bleeding is much and doesn’t stop, consult the vet.
-This is not a common occurrence but could potentially in those with serious clotting disorders, which are very rare in kittens.
+This is not a common occurrence but could potentially in those with serious clotting disorders, rare in kittens.

-What if a kitten could (does) not lose its deciduous teeth?
+What if a Kitten could (does) not lose its deciduous Teeth?

 This is a common occurrence with kittens.
 At times, the deciduous tooth will get stuck in place when it is supposed to fall out.
 The canine teeth are most commonly affected.
 Meanwhile, the corresponding adult tooth is also pushing out from the same socket.
 This results in having two teeth in a socket meant for one.